Are Rubber Chippings Good for Muddy Gardens?

 Disclaimer

 This article is intended for general guidance only.
-Surface suitability, drainage performance, and installation methods may vary depending on site conditions and intended use.
+Surface suitability, drainage performance and installation methods may vary depending on site conditions and intended use.
 Always assess the installation area carefully before beginning any landscaping work.